 My walks main aim was to learn to use my new camera, I like to do photo walks and purchased a new bridge camera and tripod for the purpose of documenting my walks.

-3 I packed my tripod to head up hill again, ideally didn’t want to travel by road so first opportunity i spotted a footpath heading uphill, this fortunately went straight back to the church.
+3 I packed my tripod to head uphill again, ideally didn’t want to travel by road so the first opportunity I spotted a footpath heading uphill.
+This, fortunately, went straight back to the church.

-4 After catching by breath (didn’t realise how the smoking affect me uphill, must give up soon) I headed through the churchyard and walked anticlockwise around the church, wow what a nice view point of the M5 valley, eventually reaching a gate to the footpath.
+4 After catching my breath (didn’t realise how smoking affects me uphill, must give up soon).
+I headed through the churchyard and walked anticlockwise around the church, wow what a nice viewpoint of the M5 valley, eventually reaching a gate to the footpath.

-5 Footpath heating west ish was easy going for 1/2 mile then the enjoyment of the very muddy path down through the woods, luckily I only nearly slipped many times but kept my trousers and coat clean.
+5 Footpath heading west was easy going for 1/2 mile, then comes the enjoyment of the very muddy path down through the woods.
+Luckily I only nearly slipped a few times but kept my trousers and coat clean.

 9 I headed up Pirton Lane towards Churchdown village passing St Andrews church then to the Bat & Ball pub for some liquid refreshment.